jjrbfi/CSC_server_config/yolov3_info/README.md

 ```

 ## 📖 Create empy 'labels' .txt from each image file:
+We use empty labels to make negative images.
 ```
 ls | grep -v jp$ | while IFS= read -r FILENAME; do     touch "${FILENAME%.*}.txt"; done
 ```